nanojsx/nano/README.md

 ## Features

 - **SSR**
-  (Out of the box, very simple to use)
+  Out of the box, very simple to use

 - **Hydration**
-  (Render your app on the server and hydrate it on the client)
+  Render your app on the server and hydrate it on the client

 - **Partial Hydration**
-  (Hydrate and only the parts you need)
+  Hydrate and only the parts you need

 - **CSS in JS**
-  (Use JavaScript objects for styling)
+  Use JavaScript objects for styling

 - **No JSX build tools required**
-  (Uses Tagged Templates instead of JSX if you prefer)
+  Uses Tagged Templates instead of JSX if you prefer

 - **Props, Ref, Context and Events**
-  (Use Props, Ref, Context API and Events as you are used to in react)
+  Use Props, Ref, Context API and Events as you are used to in react

 - **Inline SVG**
-  (No problem)
+  No problem

 - **Prefetch**
-  (Use the built-in Link Component)
+  Use the built-in Link Component

 - **1KB (gzip)**
-  (All of this in only ~1KB)
+  All of this in only ~1KB
+  _(Well, the core module is about ~1KB,_
+  _together with all the cool features it's ~2.2KB)_

 ## Why